 At the End of the Summer

 You must submit the following documents to OUR to complete the terms of your research fellowship.
-Your final check will not be processed until all the documents have been received and approved.
 Follow the instructions carefully; documents that do not provide information in the required format and style will not be approved.

-Send one email to email@example.com with the subject line “year program materials” (where “year”=current year and “program”=name of the fellowship, i.e., “2017 SURF materials”).
-Include items 1-4 as attachments and item 5 in the body of your message.
+Send one email to firstname.lastname@example.org with the subject line “year program materials” (where “year”=current year and “program”=name of the fellowship, i.e., “2020 SURF materials”).

 Each attached document should be saved with the following title format: “year_Lastname_Firstname_SURFitemname.”
-For example, “2017_Liu_James_SURFreport” or “2017_Khairat_Omar_SURFpresentation.”
+For example, “2020_Liu_James_SURFreflection” or “2020_Khairat_Omar_SURFslidedeck.”

-Please note: Checks will not be released until these 6 items have ALL been approved, not just received, by OUR.
-In many cases, the Final Report and/or PowerPoint requires editing before approval, so it is in your best interest to submit your materials early to receive prompt payment.
+Please note: Al items have to be approved, not just received, by OUR.
+In many cases, the Final reflection and/or PowerPoint requires editing before approval, so it is in your best interest to submit your materials early.

 - How has this research experience affected your interests and career goals?

-Prepare a three-slide PowerPoint presentation designed to be understood by a GENERAL AUDIENCE (i.e., your friends and family, or high school seniors preparing to enter Carolina), which we will post on the OUR website.
+2. PowerPoint Slide Deck Prepare a three-slide PowerPoint slide deck designed to be understood by a GENERAL AUDIENCE (i.e., your friends and family, or high school seniors preparing to enter Carolina), which we will post on the OUR website.
 Use this format: